keerthik/keerthik.github.io/content/essays/1503_androidmodem/index.md

 ---
-layout: post
+title: One-touch Android USB Modem
+terminal: androidmodem.md
 categories:
 - tech
-title: One-touch Android USB Modem
 date: 2015-03-01
-lastmod: 2023-05-01
+lastmod: 2023-12-12
 ---

+> ℹ️ `2023/12`: Sadly, this article is outdated.
+I attempted to get this working again but abandoned the project for getting too invasive with the desktop OS as described in the text.
+Keeping it up as a memoir of what once was

 As a digital nomad, I am often in some form of transit such as a long subway, bus, or high speed rail ride, or waiting in an airport.
 As such, being able to work literally on the go is a must for my remote job.
 One of the first things I do in any country I land is secure a local SIM with enough data to tide me over for the entire duration of my stay.
 Thus even if I lose access to wifi, I can tether to my phone.